 The competition between high-ends (II)

-Due to its plethora of analog and digital filters of all kinds, the Yaesu FT-1000MP Mark-V and all the more the new Yaesu FT-DX9000 displayed at right are two high-end transceivers that push the selectivity as well the sensitivity and high-order IMD a bit farther than other RTXs.
+Due to its plethora of analog and digital filters of all kinds, high-ends transceivers like Icom IC-7851, Kenwood TS-990S or Yaesu FT-DX5000MP push the selectivity as well the sensitivity and high-order IMD a bit farther than other RTXs.
 Their performances are considered among the best to date whatever say gossips

-On the Yaesu FT-1000MP Mark-V for example, the shape of Collins filters passband is very effective at removing noises on sideband, without impacting the desired signal.
+But there is also the possibility to purchase and old performing model.
+On Yaesu FT-1000MP Mark-V for example, the shape of Collins filters passband is very effective at removing noises on sideband, without impacting the desired signal.
 The profile of these Collins filters is similar to a square wave, showing very short skirts, what allow to this system to eliminate very easily a QRM located a fraction of hertz near your frequency.

 Better, thanks to its DSP functions (Enhanced DSP like IDBT and contour and several others) the Mark-V is able to extract the weakest signals from the background hash where most of its competitors fail.

 With its armada of filters the Mark-V cannot lost any signal in the QRM.
-At the time of its release (2000), very few other models can pretend to exceed its score using factory settings, except Ten-Tec Omni 6+ and Tec-Tec ORION (now discontinued).
+At the time of its release, in 2000, very few other models can pretend to exceed its score using factory settings, except Ten-Tec Omni 6+ and Tec-Tec ORION.
+Of course, with time, these models are now discontinued and remplaced by new ones taking advantage of the last technologies (Internet, bandscope, waterfall, etc) but these old models have the advantage to be available on the second hand market at very competitive prices (~$1000 in 2015).

 On the other side, using integrated circuits, if the digital filters enveloppe is badly programmed it can sometimes looks more like a gaussian curve than to a square wave, with such specs that the weak signals are not completely filtered at both extremes of the filter passband; they will capture the AGC and will still be heard.
 In these conditions you can never reach performances of a Collins mechanical filter.